MCP Server for AI Integration

 How It Works

 The MCP server runs as a subprocess (seite mcp) communicating over stdio using JSON-RPC.
-Claude Code launches it automatically based on the configuration in .claude/settings.json:
+Claude Code launches it automatically based on the configuration in .claude/settings.json (created by seite init or added with seite upgrade: see the configuration docs for details on seite.toml):

 {